-Tissue cooling is a viable therapy for multiple conditions and injuries, and has been applied to the brain to treat epilepsy and concussions, leading to improved long-term outcomes.
+Tissue cooling has been proven as a viable therapy for multiple conditions and injuries and has been applied to the brain to treat epilepsy and concussions, leading to improved long-term outcomes.
 To facilitate the study of temperature reduction as a function of various cooling methods, a thermal brain phantom was developed and analyzed.
-The phantom is composed of a potassium-neutralized, superabsorbent co-polymer hydrogel.
-The phantom was tested in a series of cooling trials using a cooling block and 37 deg. water representing non-directional blood flow ranging up to 6 GPH, a physiologically representative range based on the prototype volume.
+The phantom is composed of a potassium-neutralized, superabsorbent copolymer hydrogel.
+The phantom was tested in a series of cooling trials using a cooling block and 37 deg water representing nondirectional blood flow ranging up to 6 gph, a physiologically representative range based on the prototype volume.
 Results were compared against a validated finite difference (FD) model.
-Two sets of parameters were used in the FD model; one set to represent the phantom itself and a second set to represent brain parenchyma.
-The model was then used to calculate steady state cooling at a depth of 5 mm for all flow rates, for both the phantom and a model of the brain.
-This effort was undertaken to 1. validate the FD model against the phantom results and 2. evaluate how similar the thermal response of the phantom is to that of a perfused brain.
+Two sets of parameters were used in the FD model: one set to represent the phantom itself and a second set to represent brain parenchyma.
+The model was then used to calculate steady-state cooling at a depth of 5 mm for all flow rates, for both the phantom and a model of the brain.
+This effort was undertaken to (1) validate the FD model against the phantom results and (2) evaluate how similar the thermal response of the phantom is to that of a perfused brain.
 The FD phantom model showed good agreement with the empirical phantom results.
-Furthermore the empirical phantom agreed with the predicted brain response within 2.5% at physiological flow, suggesting a biofidelic thermal response.
+Furthermore, the empirical phantom agreed with the predicted brain response within 3.5% at physiological flow, suggesting a biofidelic thermal response.
 The phantom will be used as a platform for future studies of thermally mediated therapies applied to the cerebral cortex.